 You should include certain fundamental information in the demand for payment letter.
 Such information is detailed below:

-- Date debt was improperly charged: if the dispute surrounds a charge for services not rendered or other improper charges, the date of the charge;
+- Date debt was improperly charged: if the dispute surrounds a charge for services not rendered or other improper payments, the date of the charge

 -